Loose Engel structures: Engel structures and convexity

 Let $K$ be a compact manifold, $n\in\N$ a positive integer, and fix maps $f: K \longrightarrow \Imm(I)$ and $t: K \longrightarrow I$.
 From this data, we construct a new map

-as follows.
-For each $k \in K$, we cut the curve $f(k)$ at the point $f(k)(t(k))$ and we add $n$ small convex loops.
-This defines the map $f^{[n\# t]}$.
-Each of these loops is called a \textbf{wiggle}.
+as follows: For each $k \in K$, we cut the curve $f(k)$ at the point $f(k)(t(k))$ and we add $n$ small convex loops, smoothing the result.
+This defines the map $f^{[n\# t]}$, which has (as least) $n$ concatenated wiggles.
 We can and do assume that the two maps $f$ and $f^{[n\# t]}$ agree as parametrised curves outside of an arbitrarily small neighbourhood of the inserted loops.
-The insertion of wiggles can be done over different points as long as we have functions $t_0,\dots,t_m: K \longrightarrow I$ with disjoint images, we then write $f^{[n_0\#t_0,\dots,n_m\#t_m]}$ for the resulting family.
+The insertion of wiggles can be done over different points as long as we have functions $t_0,\dots,t_m: K \longrightarrow I$ with disjoint images; we then write $f^{[n_0\#t_0,\dots,n_m\#t_m]}$ for the resulting family.

-\begin{remark} There is a more direct definition of a {\it wiggle}: A curve $g \in \Imm(I)$ has a wiggle in the interval $[a,b] \subset I$ if $g(a+t) = g(b+t)$, for all $t \in \Op(0)$, and $g|_{(a,b)}$ is an embedded convex curve.
-The work of J.A.
-Little \cite{Lit} implies that the space of closed embedded convex curves is contractible, and therefore our cutting process is unique up to a convex homotopy of the added wiggle. $\Box$ \end{remark}
+Work of J.A.
+Little \cite{Lit} implies that the space of wiggles passing through a point with a given direction is contractible.
+Therefore, our cutting process is unique up to a convex homotopy of the added wiggle.

-The purpose of adding wiggles is that they provide convexity.
-Given any immersed curve $f \in \Imm(I)$, we can find a $C^1$--close homotopy of immersions between $f$ and a curve $f^{[n_0\#t_0,\dots,n_m\#t_m]}$ obtained from $f$ by adding wiggles.
-The density of the collection $t_0,\dots,t_m: K \longrightarrow I$ depends on the desired bound for $C^1$-closedness.
-The key result in \cite{Lit}, explained in detail in \cite{Sal}[Section 6], states that if $f$ is already convex and one extra loop is added, any additional loops can be added using a homotopy through convex curves:
+\begin{remark} Wiggles which are concatenated may have different images (unlike in the construction just provided).
+However, invoking again the contractibility result due to Little, we deduce that we can make the images be the same by a homotopy through convex curves. $\blacksquare$ \end{remark}